aniketambore/bijli_ln_wallet/README.md

 - `flutter_secure_storage`: This package ensures secure storage capabilities for your app.
 It's your secret vault for mnemonic.

 - `path_provider`: This package helps you access the file system path on the device.
-It's like your map to the app's storage.

 - `qr_flutter`: This package enables you to generate QR codes within your app.